pococms/website/docs/yaml-usage.md

 `serif` font, which is internal to your browser and which is guaranteed to be available.

-Sharp-eyed YAML users will notice that in both the case of `"SUPPRESS"` above for the `header` rule, and `styles` for style tags, the quotes surrounding the value aren't strictly necessary according to YAML rules.
+Sharp-eyed YAML users will notice that in both the case of `header` above for the `hide` rule, and `styles` for style tags, the quotes surrounding the value aren't strictly necessary according to YAML rules.

 The reason for this is that sometime characters used by CSS seem to cause